Transitioning from College to Career: A Guide for New Grads

 - Family and friends, e.g. presents

-- Travel, e.g. car costs, gas, public transport
+- Travel, e.g. car costs and maintenance costs, gas, public transport

 - Food and Dining, e.g. bar and restaurant costs